 Virtual Reality Entry Price

 Current leaders of virtual reality headsets include Oculus (Rift), HTC (Vive), Google (Daydream), Sony (PlayStation VR), and Samsung (Gear VR).
 The first two provide the highest quality experience but also price at the highest points of US$399 and up depending on functionalities.
 Additionally, they also require a bigger footprint to manage users’ movements.
+Its also important to have the best affordable gaming laptop so you can run PC virtual reality experiences on the go.

 With this last point in mind, Facebook CEO, Mark Zuckerberg, announced a new stand alone virtual reality headset at the Oculus Connect 4 Conference in San Jose, California that would solve the footprint and additional device requirements.
 Named Oculus Go, the headset focuses on untangling many wires at a lower price point without significantly sacrificing quality of the media feed.